goldlabel-apps/content-management-system/README.md

-# api.listingslab.com
+# Listingslab API.
+Hooman Interface

-listingslab API Interface for hoomans
+Admin app for a Firestore database.